Immerse your child in 5 days of creative opportunities, collaboration, and hands-on learning!

 Week 6 (July 13 – July 17)

-Explore the magic of illumination as you design and build glowing creations!
 From custom lamps to night lights, this camp is all about lighting up your imagination and making projects that truly shine.

 🛠️Required Skills: